Ivan-SB/lib2eclipse/README.md

 unzip somewhere else the CubeMX library ./cube2eclipse.py -c [path to your CubeMX project] -l [path to the CubeMX NEW library] -p [path to your GNU ARM Eclipse project] -a install this will replace all includes, source etc... with new ones leaving untouched everything you wrote outside of the STCube dir

+## Semihosting & Co.
+Liviu Ionescu had done a great work providing support for different trace strategies but I'm a humble programmer and I found I could just manage a simpler approach.
+So I distilled a simpler systemcalls.c version that works with CubeMX ldscript.

 ## TODO
 Importing CubeMX projects into Eclipse requires some specialized additional steps than just adding include path and some symlink into Eclipse workspace: